Alcohol Misuse and DependenceSkip to the navigation

 What Increases Your Risk

 Many people drink alcohol throughout their lives without any problems.
 Other people who drink alcohol have problems with it.
-Why do some people abuse alcohol and become dependent on it, while others don't?
+Why do some people misuse alcohol and become dependent on it, while others don't?

 Certain things make an alcohol problem more likely.
 These are called risk factors.

 - Genes.
-People with alcohol problems often have a family history of alcohol abuse and dependence.
+People with alcohol problems often have a family history of alcohol misuse and dependence.

 - Being male.
 A man is 3 times more likely to develop problems with alcohol than a woman is.